Best web hosting for eCommerce: 7 providers to trust your business with

 If every second of your eCommerce business means $$$, Liquid Web is the one for you.
 It’s a powerful managed VPS option with a 100% uptime agreement backed by SLA (service level agreement).
 That’s a guarantee of reliability and speed.

-For mission-critical businesses, this is what Liquid web has in its pockets:
+For mission-critical businesses, these are the key features Liquid Web has in its pockets:

 - You get managed VPS hosting that’s launched for you with the chosen software configurations.
 This means that the otherwise complex VPS technicalities are dealt with without you needing to do anything yourself.